Intubation Procedure Overview with Practice Questions

 30. What are the complications of nasal intubation?

-Nosebleeds, submucosal dissection, inflammation, edema, and gag reflex stimulation
+Complications may include nosebleeds, submucosal dissection, inflammation, edema, and stimulation of the gag reflex.

 31. When are the patient’s vocal cords open the most?

-They are the most open during inspiration, so that is when you should advance the endotracheal tube.
+The vocal cords are most open during inspiration, making this the best time to advance the endotracheal tube.

 32. How can you provide supplemental oxygen to a patient while performing nasotracheal intubation?

-A nasal cannula can be placed in the opposite nare, a face mask can be placed over their mouth, and oxygen tubing can be placed near the mouth.
+Oxygen can be delivered by placing a nasal cannula in the opposite nare, using a face mask over the mouth, or positioning oxygen tubing near the mouth.

 33. What are some things to try if the passage of the nasotracheal tube into the trachea is difficult?

-Turn the patient’s head to the side, change the degree of flexion or extension, apply cricoid pressure, push the larynx toward the opposite side of the nares, have the patient stick out their tongue, use a laryngoscope, use Magill forceps, or use a fiberoptic bronchoscope.
+If passage is difficult, you can turn the patient’s head to the side, adjust neck flexion or extension, apply cricoid pressure, push the larynx toward the opposite side of the nares, have the patient stick out their tongue, or use a laryngoscope, Magill forceps, or a fiberoptic bronchoscope.

 34. What can happen if the patient doesn’t receive enough sedation during intubation?